devinkr/js-array-methods/readme.md

 }
 ```

-Now, instead of using a `for` loop to populate an external array (side effect), let's use the `map` array method to create a new array using `map`'s **return value**:
+Now, instead of using a `for` loop to populate an external array (side effect),
+let's use the `map` array method to create a new array using `map`'s **return
+value**:

 ```js
 const instructorNames = wdiInstructors.map(getFullName)
 ```

-We can also use an anonymous function instead of a named one...
+We can also use an anonymous function instead of a named one:

 ```js
 const instructorNames = wdiInstructors.map((instructor) => {